ChandraCXC/iris-docs/markdown/threads/plot/index.md

 display opens a window with tabs containing different levels of data and metadata in the SED.

+**PICTURE**

-The metadata tables may be sorted by clicking the header of the column by which you would like to sort - once for ascending order, twice for descending order, and three times to restore the default sorting - and rearranged by clicking and dragging columns left or right. <!--A nested sort may be achieved by first selecting the column that will set the master sort, clicking and holding the Control key, and then selecting the column by which to sort the groups of the master sort.-->
+The metadata tables may be sorted by clicking the header of the column by which you would like to sort - once for ascending order, twice for descending order <!--, and three times to restore the default sorting--> - and rearranged by clicking and dragging columns left or right. <!--A nested sort may be achieved by first selecting the column that will set the master sort, clicking and holding the Control key, and then selecting the column by which to sort the groups of the master sort.-->

+Users can view the metadata of an arbitrary selection of SED Segments from the left column.
+Hold down Shift and click on the Segments you wish to display in the Metadata Browser tabs.

 ### <a name="data_metadata"></a> Data tab